-Death toll from attack in Afghan capital soars to 43
+Death toll from attack in Afghan capital climbs to 40

-KABUL, Afghanistan (AP) — An Afghan official says the death toll from a Christmas Eve attack in the capital has climbed to 43.
+KABUL, Afghanistan (AP) — The death toll from a Christmas Eve attack in the Afghan capital has climbed to 40, the Health Ministry said Tuesday, as police and rescue workers combed through the smoldering public welfare building where the gunmen held out for eight hours against security forces.

-Health Ministry spokesman Wahid Majro says police and emergency workers were still searching for bodies in the smoldering public welfare building early Tuesday.
+A suicide bomber detonated his explosives-laden vehicle outside the building Monday before at least three gunmen stormed in, rampaging through the office complex hunting for victims.
+Some employees managed to barricade themselves inside offices while police quickly evacuated more than 350 people.

-A suicide bomber and gunmen armed with assault rifles and explosives attacked the building in Kabul on Monday, setting off an eight-hour-long siege.
-No one has claimed the attack, but both the Taliban and an Islamic State affiliate frequently target government officials and security forces.
+Health Ministry spokesman Wahid Majro says 40 people were killed and 29 were wounded.
+An earlier, higher toll provided by the ministry included the attackers.

 Most Read Nation & World Stories